Skip to content

 Descending to the Entrance

-Descending is not as easy as climbing up.
+Descending Mt.
+Kerinci makes hiking up look easy.
 It’s equivalent difficult as you put more pressure on your knees.
 We were out of water as well.
+The next day we took a rest in our guesthouse.
+We walked like a robot :).

 You can hike Mt.
 Kerinci without a guide.
 A useful post on the information you need to plan Hiking Gunung Kerinci Independently.